Luca Guadagnino

-Guadagnino has directed several documentaries including Bertolucci on Bertolucci (2013) and Salvatore: The Shoemaker of Dreams (2020).
-Aside from filmmaking, he has also been involved in the world of fashion, having directed adverts for brands, such as Fendi and Salvatore Ferragamo.
+Guadagnino directed several documentaries including Bertolucci on Bertolucci (2013) and Salvatore: The Shoemaker of Dreams (2020).
+Aside from filmmaking, he has been involved in the world of fashion, directing advertisements for brands like Fendi and Salvatore Ferragamo.
+In 2012, Guadagnino founded the production company Frenesy Film Company.
+He also produced Belluscone: A Sicilian Story (2014), The Truffle Hunters (2020), Salvatore: The Shoemaker of Dreams (2020), Holiday, and Enea (2023).

 Early life and education

-Guadagnino was born on 10 August 1971 in Palermo to an Italian father from Canicattì, Sicily, and an Algerian mother who grew up in Casablanca.
-He spent his early childhood in Ethiopia, where his father taught history and Italian literature at a technical school in Addis Ababa.
-The family left Ethiopia for Italy in 1977 to escape the Ethiopian Civil War, settling in Palermo.
+Guadagnino was born on 10 August 1971 in Palermo.
+His Algerian mother grew up in Casablanca, Morocco, and his Italian father was from Canicattì, Sicily.
+Guadagnino spent his early childhood in Ethiopia, where his father taught history and Italian literature at a technical school in Addis Ababa.
+The family left Ethiopia for Italy in 1977 to escape the Ethiopian Civil War and settled in Palermo.

-Guadagnino became interested in filmmaking from around the age of nine, and started making amateur films after receiving a Super 8 camera from his mother.
+Guadagnino became interested in film making from around the age of nine, and started making amateur films after receiving a Super 8 camera from his mother.
 He developed a passion for cinema in earnest during adolescence and programmed VHS recordings of films shown on television.
 Some of the films cited as his early influences include Psycho (1960), Suspiria (1977) and Starman (1984).
 He also developed a particular fondness for the films of Ingmar Bergman.
 As a teenager, Guadagnino was a registered member of the Italian Communist Party, and wrote for the Palermo youth wing newspaper.
 He resigned his membership after a dispute with the newspaper editor, over the content of one of his interviews.

 Guadagnino studied literature at the University of Palermo.
 He then transferred to the Sapienza University of Rome and completed his degree in literature and cinema history, with a thesis on the American filmmaker Jonathan Demme.
 At Sapienza he met actress Laura Betti and would often attend her parties and cook for guests, such as Bernardo Bertolucci and Valerio Adami.
 Guadagnino would later describe that experience as his "film school".